dreamgyf/LoadingRecyclerView/README.md

 ---

-### LoadingRecyclerView is a RecyclerView that can automatically load more data when sliding to the edge.
+### LoadingRecyclerView is a RecyclerView that can automatically load more data when sliding to the edge in any direction.

 ---